adolenc/aoc/2021/readme.md

 `$day.py` and a blank `in` file for the puzzle input.
 The script then uses [entr](https://eradman.com/entrproject/) to re-run the solution whenever any of these two files are written to.

+Executing `./runall.sh ${SESSION_TOKEN?}` runs all the solutions in order by downloading the inputs from the advent of code website.